ArchivesNationalesFR/rico-converter/eaccpf2rico/ricoconverter-doc/src/main/resources/markdown/GettingStarted.md

 To run your first conversion :

-1. double-click on `eaccpf2rico.bat` (or `eaccpf2rico.sh` on Linux or Mac - make sure it is executable),
+1. double-click on `ricoconverter.bat` (or `ricoconverter.sh` on Linux or Mac - make sure it is executable),
 2. hit `Enter` to leave the default values for the input parameters of the script;
 3. wait a couple of seconds for the conversion to finish, and look in the generated output folder `output-<date_of_day>` for the result of the conversion;